Celebrating 50 years of "2001: A Space Odyssey"

-The year is 2011.
+The year is 2018.
 We are in the 21st century.
-Ten years ago we were supposed to make contact with life on other worlds.
-At least, according to Arthur C. Clarke, Stanley Kubrick and their film, 2001: A Space Odyssey, which opened in U.S. theaters on this day in 1968.
+Nearly two decades ago we were supposed to make contact with life on other worlds.
+At least, according to Arthur C. Clarke, Stanley Kubrick, and their film, "2001: A Space Odyssey," which opened in U.S. theaters in 1968.

 Why has such a strange, baffling movie remained so cherished?
 Perhaps because though the pacing might be slow by today's roller-coaster standards, the special effects are still impressive.
 Perhaps because the ending is still enigmatic, still a mystery.
 Perhaps Hal, the robot artificial intelligence who calmly destroys the entire crew of the Discovery except for David Bowman, still terrifies as a real possibility.
 Perhaps the movie still reminds us of our future, even today.

-Written by Scott Stein, a playwright and writer who has covered tech, gaming and entertainment since 2001 for Maxim, Men's Journal, Playboy, Esquire and Laptop Magazine, among others.
+Scott Stein is a playwright and writer who has covered tech, gaming and entertainment since 2001 for Maxim, Men's Journal, Playboy, Esquire and Laptop Magazine, among others.
 He is a senior editor at CNET.com.